pikasTech/PikaPython/README.md

 ![image](https://user-images.githubusercontent.com/88232613/134461950-2153c738-0661-452f-956a-65a88fb71592.png)

 The maximum RAM usage of these demos is only 3.56K, which is 4.56K if the 1K stack is included, and the maximum Flash usage is 30.4K.
-Based on the 20K RAM and 64K Flash of STM32F103C8T6, less than 25% RAM and less than 50% Flash are used.
+Refer to the 20K RAM and 64K Flash of STM32F103C8T6, less than 25% RAM and less than 50% Flash are used.

-A quick comparison can be made between the microPython chip STM32F405RG and the PikaScript chip STM32G070CB
+A quick comparison can be made between the microPython chip STM32F405RG and the PikaScript chip STM32G070CB.

 ## RAM resource comparison
 ![image](https://user-images.githubusercontent.com/88232613/132944731-a55ece1d-061f-4b91-ba87-bd6547be96a7.png)